 Certain core competencies are crucial for a career in machine learning.
 Strong analytical skills enable professionals to design and implement algorithms that produce useful results.
 Attention to detail is essential in detecting design deficiencies, and well-developed problem-solving skills help scientists find solutions to these issues.
 Additionally, machine learning scientists must have strong communication skills to be able to explain their work to others clearly and without ambiguity.

 The first step to developing these skills is to earn a bachelor’s degree.
-A program such as Maryville University’s online bachelor’s degree in data science helps students build these core competencies by covering key concepts such as coding languages, statistics, predictive modeling, and big data analysis.
+A program such as Maryville University’s data science bachelor degree online helps students build these core competencies by covering key concepts such as coding languages, statistics, predictive modeling, and big data analysis.

 Machine Learning Scientist Salary and Job Outlook

 Several factors determine salary, such as education level, years of experience, and job location.
 The BLS reports that the 2020 median annual salary for computer and information technology occupations was $91,250.
 Salaries for careers that require more experience and education may be higher; for instance computer and information research scientists had a median salary of $126,830.

 The field shows promising growth, with the BLS projecting computer and information research scientist positions to increase by 22% between 2020 and 2030.
 This projection represents significantly faster growth than the 8% growth projected for the labor market as a whole.

 Your Path Toward a Career as a Machine Learning Scientist Starts at Maryville